Gian-Paolo Dotto, MD, PhD

 Scientific contributions

-Dr. Dotto has opened major new perspectives with his studies of the interplay between intracellular and intercellular cell communication pathways in control of normal tissue homeostasis and carcinogenesis, using skin as a model.
+Dr. Dotto has opened major new perspectives with his studies on control of normal tissue homeostasis and carcinogenesis, using skin as a model.
 He has focused on how alterations in this equilibrium lead to keratinocyte cancer development, specifically squamous cell carcinoma (SCC).
 A key concept that stems from Dr. Dotto’s work is that pro-differentiation signals can be beneficial in exhausting SCC stem cell populations that are quiescent and resistant to conventional chemotherapy.
 Until Dr. Dotto’s work, no cell cycle regulatory mechanisms were known that are specifically involved in differentiation control of normal epithelial cells.
 His laboratory established that induction of the cyclin dependent kinase inhibitor p21CDKN1A occurs as a very early event in keratinocyte differentiation and that, besides its role in the cell cycle, it plays an essential role in maintenance of keratinocyte stem cell populations while, at the same, suppressing late stages of differentiation.

 Notch activation in mammalian cells was commonly thought to enhance stem cell potential and promote tumorigenesis.
 Dr. Dotto’s group showed for the first time that, in keratinocytes of both mouse and human origin, Notch activation is a key determinant of keratinocyte differentiation and tumor suppression, under direct transcriptional control of p53 and with p21CDKN1A and p63 as targets.
 They further established an interplay between Notch and the EGFR signaling pathway and, more recently, estrogen receptor ß, in control of squamous cell cancer (SCC).
 Clinical deep sequencining studies have provided a striking validation of the importance of the Notch-centered network in SCCs originating at various body sites, within a unified perspective of this cancer types pioneered by the Dotto group .